How to Track GLP-1 Side Effects Effectively

 A reminder linked to the most recent entry reduces missed doses and simplifies follow-up.
 It also makes it easier to summarize dose history and symptoms before a clinician visit.

-Users who keep reminders tied to entries report clearer timelines and fewer forgotten shots.
+Pepio gives you a single place to keep dose history, reminders, symptoms, and weight progress together, with exportable logs for clinician visits.
 For progress tracking, pair reminders with consistent weight records to track long-term changes (Healthline – Tracking Weight Loss on GLP‑1s).

 Track your next shot in Pepio to keep dose history, symptoms, and weight progress in one place, and bring cleaner notes to your clinician.